shres09/CryptoDekho/README.md

 # Cryptowatch

-An Android app for tracking cryptocurrency prices
+An Android app for tracking cryptocurrency prices provided by CryptoCompare API